 Driver boats were built by Doug Driver and based on a design by Ray Stapley and produced in the 1980s and early 1990s.
 Their deep-vee hull makes them good in chop and hints of their origins in Ray Stapley's racing experience.

 60 HP, three-cylinder, two-stroke Mariner outboard. with power trim-and-tilt.
 GPS, Fishfinder, 25 W DSC radio and additional fuel tank.

 The previous owner had put a lot of time, skill and money into the restoration of this boat.
 Built in 1972, the BMW Jupiter 5.0 was a version of Invicta Boats Ltd's outboard-powered Jupiter.
 BMW were, as you might say, 'putting a toe in the water' of boating and boats, fitting a 2.0 Litre, 130 hp, M10 engine mated with a ZF-style gearbox and leg

 This Selva 350 console RIB was bought new by my parents and has been in the family ever since.
-Sadly, it only gets used a few times a year - although trips have included journeys to the Sovereign light platform.
-It is reasonably quick, able to deal with lumpy seas and frugal on fuel.
+Sadly, it only got used a few times a year - although trips have included journeys to the Sovereign light platform.
+It was reasonably quick, able to deal with lumpy seas and frugal on fuel.
 It has been to Beachy Head, Royal Sovereign Light Platform, etc.,.

 The hull is really a shallow 'Vee' but this has been useful dragging it up and down a steep shingle beach (also here) since it sat happily on inflatable rollers without wanting to tip either side.